FROQ (FROQ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FROQ Historical Price

-According to the latest data gathered on FROQ live price page, the current price of FROQ is 0.274236USD.
-The circulating supply of FROQ(FROQ) is 730.84K FROQ , giving it a market capitalization of $200.77K.
+According to the latest data gathered on FROQ live price page, the current price of FROQ is 0.169209USD.
+The circulating supply of FROQ(FROQ) is 707.45K FROQ , giving it a market capitalization of $119.79K.

 The FROQ Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FROQ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.